Enjoy a budget-friendly night out with this list of 50 free things to do in Tampa Bay!

 22. Bar trivia

 Inject a bit of healthy competition into date night by playing bar trivia.
-We love to play at 3 Daughters Brewing (Monday nights at 7pm), World of Beer South Tampa (select nights with fun themes) and The Patio (Wednesdays at 7:30pm – currently on hold).
+We love to play at 3 Daughters Brewing (Monday nights at 7pm).

 23. J.C.
 Newman Cigar Co.